dennislee22/ray-xgboost/README.md

 # Ray-XGBoost
 ![xgboost-ray](https://github.com/user-attachments/assets/3af1897f-b6dc-4077-bd35-e2220a23eee5)

 In my earlier article, I discussed how the combination of [Dask and XGBoost](https://github.com/dennislee22/dask-xgboost) can effectively overcome limited RAM when training models on massive datasets.
-Building on the same use case—training a telco fraud detection model, I now explore an alternative distributed framework: [Ray](https://docs.ray.io/), used in conjunction with XGBoost.
+Building on the same use case - training a telco fraud detection model, I now explore an alternative distributed framework: [Ray](https://docs.ray.io/), used in conjunction with XGBoost.

 ## What is Ray and its XGBoost Integration?
 Before diving into the results, it's important to understand what Ray is.
 Unlike Dask, which primarily extends the familiar Pandas and Scikit-Learn APIs for parallel execution, Ray is a more comprehensive framework designed to build and scale ML and Python applications in a distributed fashion.
 At its core, Ray uses a shared-memory object store that allows different processes and nodes in a cluster to access data with incredible efficiency.
 For AI/ML, Ray is leveraged by a suite of key libraries: